 We also like to add in different textures of things like a strainer or spatula to add to the sensory fun when playing with oobleck.

-And don’t forget to read the story of Bartholomew and the Oobleck to your kids while they are playing!
+And don’t forget to read the story of Bartholomew and Oobleck to your kids while they are playing!

 Oobleck can be stored in an airtight container for several days.
 If the mixture gets too hard, you can revive it with a small amount of water.